Top 10 foods to try in Scotland

 This classic Scottish soup with smoked haddock, potatoes and leek should really be made with Finnan haddie, a cold-smoked haddock from Aberdeenshire.
 I remember trying it for the first time at a cosy pub down the road from my parents’ house when I was about 12 years old.
 This classic, comforting soup is a hug in a bowl.

-Serve up a satisfying bowl of our chunky sweetcorn, haddock and potato soup.
+Serve up a satisfying bowl of our cullen skink.

 Gins created in Scotland are plentiful and it’s wonderful to see so many producers perfecting the careful craft of distilling, from Edinburgh Gin to the Isle of Islay's The Botanist.
 I am also a great fan of the new Fidra Gin, which is a Scottish dry gin made from locally foraged botanicals in East Lothian, just outside of Edinburgh.

-Want to experiment with the classic serve?
+Want to experiment with this classic Scottish drink?
 Try our five ways with gin & tonic for simple cocktails you can make in minutes.
+Get inspiration for your next cocktail evening with our gin cocktail recipes and flavoured gin recipes.

 You can't come to Scotland without having a wee dram.
 It’s wonderful to see new whiskys being launched so more people can enjoy and discover it – more than any other spirit, the flavours are incredibly diverse.
 Whether you're partial to something light and fruity or a full-bodied smoky sip, there's something for everyone.